 - fine sea salt and freshly ground black pepper

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Peel and slice the sweet potatoes into thin slices with the help of a mandoline.
+- Prepare sweet potatoes and cheese: Peel and slice the sweet potatoes into thin slices with the help of a mandoline.
 Set aside.
-Grate the cheese and set aside as well.
+Grate the cheese and set it aside as well.

 - Line a round baking/gratin dish of approximately 26 cm/ 10 inches with the rolled puff pastry.

-- If using frozen puff pastry thaw it and roll it according to the packet's instructions.
+- Prepare pastry: Thaw it and roll it according to the packet's instructions if using frozen puff pastry.
+Place it in the prepared tin.
 Pierce the pastry with a fork all over.

-- Divide the sweet potatoes into three even portions.
-Arrange one portion of the potatoes into the baking dish, sprinkle generously with sea salt and black pepper.
+- Assemble the pie: Divide the sweet potatoes into three even portions.
+Arrange one part of the potatoes into the baking dish, sprinkle generously with sea salt and black pepper.
 Cover with half of the onions and half of the grated cheese.
 Repeat with the second portions of sweet potatoes and the remaining onions and cheese.
 End with a layer of sweet potatoes.

-- Whisk together the eggs and cream.
+- Whisk the eggs and cream.
 Season well and pour the mixture into the gratin dish.

 - Bake for 50 minutes or until the sweet potatoes are cooked through.
 Loosely cover the pie with aluminum foil after about 30 minutes of baking time to prevent the top of the pie from getting too dark.
 Let the pie rest for about 10 minutes before serving.

 - Gruyere is a good melting cheese.
 You can substitute it with another kind of good melting cheese you like.
 If you want this pie to be vegetarian, make sure to choose a vegetarian type of cheese.